geotrav/Mission-to-Mars/README.md

 ### Summary

-The final copy can be run by running the Python app.py file while having the Mongo DB running.
+The final copy can be run by running the [Python App](/app.py) file while having the Mongo DB running.
 Once launch in a web browser the user can click the scrape new data and pull up to date data for the different sites.
 The Mars hemispheres are avaiale below the original code.